Federal Direct Unsubsidized Loans: Non-credit

-based, Direct Unsubsidized loans are for students who do not demonstrate
+based, Federal Direct Unsubsidized Loans are for students who do not demonstrate

-need, or who have exhausted their need-based aid before reaching the estimated
+need, or who have exhausted their need-based aid eligibility before reaching the estimated

 cost of attendance.
 Students are required to pay the interest while in